SURYAKANTSHARMA/CoreDataTwitter/README.md

 # CoreDataTwitter
-Practise core data for twitter like app
+Practice core data for twitter like app